marioVicente1/CRUD-LARAVEL/README.md

 # CRUD-LARAVEL

-This Crud proyect was created whith the Laravel Generator package provides and generate Controller, Model and Views in Bootstrap...
+This Crud project was created whith the Laravel Generator package provides and generate Controller, Model and Views in Bootstrap...

 Comand.